migsc/cmdeagle/docs/README.md

 ##### Basic built-in validations

-In addition to the (command-level `validate`)[#validate-setting] script, cmdeagle performs automatic validation based on the properties you define:
+In addition to the [command-level `validate` script](#validate-setting), cmdeagle performs automatic validation based on the properties you define:

 1. Type checking (string, number, boolean)
 2. Required field validation